Singapur: Entorn econòmic

 For a full list of deductions and reliefs, consult the dedicated page on the Inland Revenue Authority website.

 The Not Ordinarily Resident (NOR) Taxpayer Scheme allows an individual to be taxed only for the days spent in Singapore as well as to receive tax exemptions on contributions made by the employer to an overseas pension fund.
 To qualify for NOR status, an individual must have 3 consecutive non-resident YAs immediately prior to the first year of residency in Singapore.
-The status is granted for 5 consecutive YAs commencing on the first year as a Singapore tax resident.
-The NOR scheme ceased after year of assessment 2020.
+The status is granted for 5 consecutive years of assessment commencing on the first year as a Singapore tax resident.
+The NOR scheme ceased after the year of assessment 2020.
 As such, the last NOR status granted will be valid from YA 2020 to YA 2024.

 Employers are subject to a monthly Foreign Worker Levy for each foreign employee (rates vary according to the industry and the number of foreign employees).